 How to improve your bone health

 For many, a reduction in bone health, strength, and density is an all too common part of the aging process.
-Fortunately, several healthy lifestyle habits can potentially slow or even reverse bone loss as you age.1 Because many variables are associated with bone health, it helps to know and understand how to maintain healthy bones as we age.What is bone health and why is it so important?
+Fortunately, several healthy lifestyle habits can potentially slow or even reverse bone loss as you age.What is bone health and why is it so important?

 Bone is a constantly changing living tissue, even though its hardened appearance may make you think otherwise.
 Bones are mostly made up of collagen – a protein which provides the soft framework – and calcium phosphate, which adds strength and hardens the framework.